awsdocs/aws-cloudformation-user-guide/doc_source/quickref-elb.md

 9. Protocol: HTTP
 ```

-## Elastic Load Balancing Load Balancer Resource with Health Check<a name="scenario-elb-load-balancer-with-healthcheck"></a>
+## Elastic Load Balancing load balancer resource with health check<a name="scenario-elb-load-balancer-with-healthcheck"></a>

 This example shows an Elastic Load Balancing load balancer with two Amazon EC2 instances, a single listener and a health check\.